slaee/grepflag/README.md

 ### Usage

-Running this command will run strings by default
+Running this command will run strings by default if cat output and strings is not equal other wise will print both cat and strings output
 ```
 $ grepflag file.any
 ```